 This is so important, and something it took me too long to learn.
 I pray that you will learn early.
 Read Psalm 103.
 I hope you will read this, think and meditate and take it to heart.
 These verses especially, take to heart.

 4. who redeems your life from the pit

 and crowns you with love and compassion.

 12. …as far as the east is from the west,

 so far has He removed our transgressions from us.

 You are repentant, you have asked for forgiveness, and it is enough.
 Jesus has paid the price, and you are free from your past.
 God does not remember what He has forgiven – it is gone and truly forgotten.
 Satan, though, loves to throw our past in our faces, saying, “You are not worthy!
 Do not forget what you have done!”
-And we in our humanness remember and are wracked with guilt – guilt that, if we have repented, we are under no obligation to feel.
-That doesn’t make it alright to sin – this is where guilt has its place – to recall us before we step into sin (again) or to bring us back to God when we do – the whisper of the Spirit saying, “Come home.”
+And we in our humanness remember and writhe with guilt – guilt that, if we have repented, we are under no obligation to feel.
+That doesn’t make it all right to sin – this is where guilt has its place – to recall us before we step into sin (again) or to bring us back to God when we do – the whisper of the Spirit saying, “Come home.”

 Even Paul struggled and wrote about his battle with his own sinful nature.
 Romans 7 and 8 are full of his – and our – human nature and the hope and salvation of Christ.